Ducky-Momo-HCMUS/hm-aws/README.md

 - Software
   - Container options
-    - Proxy server: None (NGINX is not available in docker compose environment)
+    - Proxy server: None (NGINX is not available in docker compose environment, so "Nginx" option is useless)
   - Environment properties: Copy and paste your `.env` file here.
 Additional variables:
     - DOCKER_REGISTRY
     - DOMAIN